Find Grad Schools

 • Floral Department Specialist

 There were about 55,000 jobs for Floral Designer in 2016 (in the United States).
 There is little to no growth in job opportunities for Floral Designer.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+There will be an estimated 4,500 positions for Floral Designer per year.

 undefined